-6. Rule 26(a)(3) Disclosures and all motions in limine: December 20, 2013 Responses: January 10, 2014
+6. Rule 26(a)(3) Disclosures and all motions in limine: April 11, 2014

+Responses: April 25, 2014

 The first date is the deadline to file and serve all Rule 26(a)(3) disclosures, as well as all motions in limine, proposed voir dire questions, proposed jury instructions, and proposed verdict forms.
 All responses in opposition are due by the second date.
-The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Order
+The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Order Governing Final Pretrial Conference, which is attached.

-Governing Final Pretrial Conference, which is attached.
-The parties should not submit courtesy copies to chambers.
-Judge Conley doesn't need them.
+The parties should not submit courtesy copies of these submissions to chambers.

-7. Final Pretrial Conference: February 4, 2014 at 4:00 p.m.
+7. Final Pretrial Conference: May 6, 2014 at 4:00 p.m.